 “This study will be the first to delineate the genetic basis of drug addiction by integrating host genetics and the gut microbiome,” says Evnin Family Chair and director of microbial genomics, and one of the world’s leading authorities on the microbiome.
 “If our hypothesis is confirmed, it is likely to lead to deeper insights into the mechanism of drug addiction and provide novel therapeutic targets.”

-Weinstock and an expert in mouse genetics and large-scale genomic databases, are the principal investigators of the new grant.
+Weinstock and Jason Bubier, Ph.D.Integrating behavioral data across species and making it computable and accessible to the research community.Research Scientist Jason Bubier, Ph.D., an expert in mouse genetics and large-scale genomic databases, are the principal investigators of the new grant.
 Their studies will focus on the effects of cocaine, a powerfully addictive stimulant drug that hijacks the body’s natural reward system by increasing the levels of dopamine in brain circuits.

 “Abuse of cocaine is a serious problem in America,” says Weinstock.
 “Cocaine is involved in more than a third of emergency-room visits for drug misuse or abuse.
 And because it shares characteristics with many other addictive substances, our findings could apply to opioid and other addictions.”